War in Dagestan (1999): Insurgent forces

 The insurgents proved to be a collection of Chechen, Dagestani and Arab guerrillas.
 Estimates of the insurgent forces' strength has been estimated of being 1,500-2,000 men.
 While mostly experienced veterans of the Chechen Wars and other wars, they were lightly equipped.
 They possessed ample supplies of small arms, support weapons, several 9M111 Fagot ATGMs, mortars and ample ammunition but they appeared to have only two BTR-60s, possibly captured from government forces in the first days of the attack, a single T-12 antitank gun and a few truck-mounted ZU-23 anti-aircraft guns to use as fire support.

 Their first-among-equals leader was Shamil Basayev, Chechen rebel leader, erstwhile prime minister.
 Basayev's position was in many ways an ambiguous one.
 He was a staunch Muslim but didn't share the extreme Wahhabism of many of his allies; however, he strongly believed that Dagestan and Chechnya should be one state.
 Although a seasoned and wily guerrilla commander, this war saw him used as a political figurehead.
 His CPCD was officially charged with forming new "structures of Islamic self-government" in rebel-held areas.
 The brevity of the occupation and the opposition of many locals to their "liberation" meant that this was never a serious process.

 Ibn al-Khattab's Islamic International Peacekeeping Brigade formed the core of the insurgent forces, accounting for perhaps half of the rebel fighters.
 Having fought against the Russians during the First Chechen War, he went on to wage an open campaign against President Maskhadov, whom he regarded as too close to Moscow.
 Khattab concluded a marriage of political convenience with Basayev, but in effect retained operational command and a veto on political direction.

 The third element in the loose rebel triumvirate were the Dagestani Islamic militants.
-Besides Bagauddin Magomedov, the two key figures were Nadir Khachilayev and Siradjin Ramazanov.
+Besides Bagauddin Kebedov, the two key figures were Nadir Khachilayev and Siradjin Ramazanov.
 An ethnic Lak and former leader of the Union of Muslims in Russia, Khachilayev had a long pedigree of opposition to the local regime of Magomedali Magomedov.
 In 1998 he launched an abortive attempt to storm the government buildings in the Dagestani capital, Makhachkala.
 Khachilayev escaped to Chechnya where he found sanctuary with Islamist guerrilla movements, eventually forging an alliance with Khattab.
 Despite their Dagestani origins, he and the self-styled prime minister of 'Islamic Dagestan', Ramazanov, proved marginal, reflecting their failure to bring recruits to their side after they launched the operation.
 The self-proclaimed Shura of Dagestan welcomed the "liberation" and declared an Islamic state, but proved to have relatively little authority.